 Pic.
 35 Zoom from the Walkie Talkie building on the Emirates (Arsenal) football stadium and Alexandra Palace beyond, see the original image.

-- Places with the best view of London and everything what you need to know about visit these places.
+- Places with the best view of London and everything that you need to know about visiting these places.

 - The Sky Garden main page

 - Telegraph.co.uk: London with rooftop restaurants and restaurants with views